SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

-Dropping the extra terms from $G_{\mu\nu}$ for this system that exceed the required order, the 1PN metric matches $G_{\mu\nu}$.
 Since the theory satisfies SEP, for any set of compact nearly-spherical bodies where tidal forces may be neglected, the geodesic equation \ref{eqn:geo} predicts orbital motion.
 The post-Keplerian parameters of periastron advance, $\langle\dot{\omega}\rangle$, time delay, $\gamma'$, and Shapiro delay parameters, $r$ and $s$, are also, consequently, the same in both theories.
+Higher order terms in the PPN equations do not match, however, (see \ref{sec:appendix}) and offer the best chance of ruling out one of the theories with continued observations of binary pulsars.

 The final post-Keplerian parameter, orbital speed-up caused by gravitational radiation, $\dot{P_b}$, derives from the quadrupole formula from the Yang-Mills field equations discussed in the following section.